bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 These are _comments._ Any text between `/*` and `*/` is ignored by the compiler and used to clarify the program idea.

-There were added comments in this program, line numbering (for convenience of a quick reference from the manual text) and the word `/*empty*/`, which emphasizes readers attention to the fact there is nothing at that place of the program.
+Comments, line numbering (for convenience of a quick reference from the manual text) and the word `/*empty*/` were added in this program; line numbering, which emphasizes readers' attention to the fact that there is nothing in this part of the program.
 It sounds strange but it will make more sense.

-The restricted by `/*` and `*/` signs comments are _multi-line._ It means `*/`
-does not have to be on the same string that `/*`.
-There are not only multi-line comments but _single-lined._ Any string starts from `*` sign (in the first column) is ignored by the compiler.
+Comments that are restricted to `/*` and `*/` are _multi-line._ This means that`*/` does not have to be on the same string that `/*`.
+There are not only multi-line comments but _single-lined._ Any string starts with the `*` sign (in the first column) is ignored by the compiler.

-E.g. the next program is the same but is littered with useless comments.
+E.g. the next program is the same but filled  with useless comments.

     /*
       Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod